 - Divide dough into thirds.
 On a well-floured surface, roll each portion into a 12-in. circle.
 Combine filling ingredients.
 Sprinkle a third of the filling over each circle.
 Cut each circle into 12 wedges.
 Roll each wedge, starting at the wide end.
 Place on greased baking sheets with points down.

-- Bake at 350° for 15-18 minutes or until lightly browned.
+- Bake at 350° until lightly browned, 15-18 minutes.
 Make glaze if desired.
 Combine all ingredients and spread on warm rolls.

 Nutrition Facts1 each: 110 calories, 6g fat (2g saturated fat), 14mg cholesterol, 66mg sodium, 12g carbohydrate (6g sugars, 0 fiber), 1g protein.